- Scientific satellites

 The GSAT-18 joins the group of INSAT System comprising 14 operational satellites:

 - GSAT- 10

 - Earth observation satellites

-Varieties of gadgets have been flown onboard these satellites to give essential information in a diversified spatial, spectral and sequential resolutions to cater different requirements in the nation and for worldwide utilization.
-The information from these satellites is used for numerous purpose covering agriculture, environment, forestry, ocean resources, urban and rural development, mineral exploration, and disaster management.
-At present, 13 satellites are operational in Sun-synchronous orbit.
+Varieties of gadgets have been flown onboard these satellites to give essential information in diversified spatial, spectral and sequential resolutions to cater to different requirements in the nation and for worldwide utilization.
+The information from these satellites is used for numerous purposes covering agriculture, environment, forestry, ocean resources, urban and rural development, mineral exploration, and disaster management.
+At present, 13 satellites are operational in the Sun-synchronous orbit.
 They are:

 - RESOURCESAT-1, RESOURCESAT- 2, RESOURCESAT- 2A

 - CARTOSAT-1, CARTOSAT-2, CARTOSAT-2A, CARTOSAT- 2B, CARTOSAT – 3